 - Participate in the national genetics arena to leverage resources otherwise unavailable

-The Terrys established PXE International with the help of Lionel Bercovitch, MD.
+The Terrys established PXE International as a 501 (c) (3) with the help of Lionel Bercovitch, MD, of Brown University.
 Dr. Bercovitch is trained in both dermatology and ophthalmology and is selflessly dedicated to long hours of volunteer work for the foundation.
 A dedicated board and staff provide expertise and assistance.

 During the first few years, PXE International:

 - Assessed the state of PXE research.
 This included a gap analysis and the funding of small projects in the gap as a way to gather enough data to apply for government and industry grants.

 - Planned a cohesive strategy to avoid overlap and encourage innovative collaborative methods.

 - Established a large registry (Figure 2) to form the cohort needed for robust studies.

 - Founded the PXE International Blood and Tissue Bank, whose samples now number in the thousands.
 This lay-managed and -owned bank was the first of its kind and is the model on which the Genetic Alliance BioBank is founded.

 The PXE International Blood and Tissue Bank accelerated the discovery of the PXE gene, and the research was enhanced by the participation of Patrick and Sharon Terry.
 As result of their material involvement in the discovery, PXE International is a co-owner of the patent on the PXE gene.
 The patent issued in August 2004.
 It has been licensed to Transgenomic for development of a diagnostic test – see below.